† LA CARMINA †

 Press coverage includes Travel + Leisure, Sunday Times Travel Magazine, Cosmopolitan, The New Yorker, Washington Post, Vogue, The Guardian, various magazine covers (see below).

-Sponsored travel & press trips include Dubai, Abu Dhabi, Thailand, Israel, Jordan, Maldives, Maui, Macau, Miami, Mexico, Montreal, Japan, Hong Kong, Prague, Germany, Budapest, Croatia.
+Sponsored travel & press trips include Dubai, Cape Town, Thailand, Israel, Jordan, Maldives, Maui, Macau, Miami, Mexico, Montreal, Japan, Hong Kong, Prague, Germany, Budapest, Croatia.

-Speeches and appearances include: Hong Kong Social Media Week, New York fashion week (front row), Independent Fashion Bloggers Conference, Luisaviaroma Firenze4Ever (for top style bloggers), Mediabistro Social Curation Summit, PRSA Travel & Tourism Conference, Guest of Honor at numerous anime conventions (Las Vegas Animegacon, California Ani-Jam, etc).
+Speeches and appearances include: Hong Kong Social Media Week, New York fashion week, Independent Fashion Bloggers Conference, Luisaviaroma Firenze4Ever (for top style bloggers), Mediabistro Social Curation Summit, PRSA Travel & Tourism Conference, Guest of Honor at numerous anime conventions (Las Vegas Animegacon, California Ani-Jam, etc).

 Travel & press trip partners include: international tourism bureaus (Bangkok, Israel, Japan etc).
 Hotels and apartment rental companies (Roomorama, Fairmont, Kimpton, Sofitel).
 Transport services (Eurail), fashion brands (Nanette Lepore) and many more.